Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Discussion

 \subsection{Stellar Mass Dependence}

-As we show in \autoref{fig:progression}, each of our survey simulations yields a broad distribution of $[K/\sigma_K]_\oplus$.
-Differences in each of our survey success metrics from star to star can partly be attributed to the dependence of the RV semi-amplitude on stellar mass, $K\propto M_\star^{-2/3}$, which shows that we typically expect to achieve better sensitivity to exoplanets orbiting low mass stars.
-To study this dependence in more detail, we show the achieved detection significance as a function of stellar mass in \autoref{fig:mass_scaling}.
-For each survey simulation, we also plot a $M_\star^{-2/3}$ curve with a fitted offset, i.e., $[K/\sigma_K]_\oplus = M_\star^{-2/3} + {\rm offset}$.
-While this relation appears to be a reasonably good approximation for the quasiperidic activity kernel results, the Matern-5/2 kernel results exhibit a much steeper dependence on stellar mass.
-This steeper slope suggests that $\sigma_K$ depends on stellar mass as well when we use the Matern-5/2 kernel. \citet{Luhn2023} see a similar trend in their survey analysis results and arrive at the conclusion that this is a consequence of the stellar parameter dependence of the oscillation and granulation correlated noise signals.
+Survey performance will vary from star to star as a function of stellar mass, and we expect to achieve better sensitivity to exoplanets orbiting low mass stars given that $K\propto M_\star^{-2/3}$.
+As we show in \autoref{fig:fisher_mass_scaling}, this dependence is reflected in our results for the quasiperiodic activity kernel.
+The achieved detection significance, $[K/\sigma_K]_\oplus$, shows little scatter about a simple $M_\star^{-2/3}$ relation.
+However, this relation does not adequately explain the Mat\'ern-5/2 activity kernel detection significance results, which exhibit a much steeper mass dependence.
+This suggests that $\sigma_K$ depends on mass as well for this model. \citet{Luhn2023} see a similar trend in their survey analysis results and arrive at the conclusion that this is a consequence of the stellar parameter dependence of the oscillation and granulation correlated noise signals.
 Low-mass stars thus carry even more of an advantage for low-mass exoplanet detection than the RV semi-amplitude scaling would suggest.
-We note that this effect is only observed in the Matern-5/2 activity kernel results because the correlated noise contributions from the quasiperiodic activity kernel are so large that they mask any strong dependence on the asteroseismic correlated noise.
+We note that this effect is only observed in the Mat\'ern-5/2 activity kernel results because the correlated noise contributions from the quasiperiodic activity kernel are so large that they mask any strong dependence on the asteroseismic correlated noise.